 Using a screen-safe spray cleaner is ideal if you can gently mist a soft microfiber cloth and squeeze it out so it’s just barely damp before using it on your smartphone screen.

 Moisture is the enemy of electronic devices, including smartphones.
 While the alcohol in screen-safe cleansers isn’t corrosive to most of the components of your phone, if it is overused on the screen, it can actually soak into the screen and damage your phone’s display.

 That’s why it’s so important to only clean your phone with a barely damp wipe or cloth.

 Even if your phone is marketed as being “water resistant” or “waterproof”, you still need to avoid exposing it to excess moisture.
 Harmful liquids can still find their way into your phone if you use them to clean your screen.

 Don’t Be Afraid To Safely Clean Your Phone

-Because our phones are constantly exposed to germs, dirt, and other residue that can be spread from person to person, it’s extremely important to clean them.
+Because our phones are constantly exposed to germs, dirt, and other residues that can be spread from person to person, it’s extremely important to clean them.
 So don’t let the fear of damaging your phone keep you from making sure it stays clean.

 Just follow the tips outlined above and you should be able to keep your phone clean without damaging it.